51303740/mobile_application_development/exercise-1/README.md

-Path 1 of project using https protocol in Angular 2 to GET data about location with lat,lng input.
+Path 1 of project using http protocol in Angular 2 to GET data about location with lat,lng input.

+Using browser-sync library to create https:// host, to GET data https:// from Google Maps API

 Path 2 using Nodejs to create service, get request from Angular 2, processing and return goal data.